Behavior Prior Representation learning for Offline Reinforcement Learning: theoretical analysis

 Its proof\footnote{For readability, we defer rigorous proofs of theorems to the Appendix~\ref{sec:proof}.} is immediate: under perfect estimation and optimization, the fact that $\beta\in\Pi_\textsc{bpr}$ guarantees policy improvement.
 The above assumptions are stringent, and we propose to relax them in two different ways: for conservative algorithms that derive safe policy improvement guarantees \citep{Petrik2016,DBLP:conf/icml/FujimotoMP19,Laroche2019,Simao2020}, and for pessimistic algorithms that derive a value function lower bound~\citep{DBLP:conf/nips/KumarZTL20,Buckman2021}.
+We note that the policy improvement is constrained by the set $\Pi_\textsc{bpr}$ over which the policy search is conducted.
+Appendix \ref{app:rand-behavioral} empirically shows that the method will fail to improve over the behavioral policy in the extreme case where the behavioral policy is uniform and therefore uninformative.
+The BPR efficiency therefore strongly relies on the assumption that the behavioral policy provides a beneficial inductive bias.